sooriyaarachchi/pybites.github.io-src/content/python-packaging.md

 This week's article is about packaging your Python code.
 Sounds daunting?
 Actually it is pretty simple.

-Last week we introduced [Karma Bot](https://github.com/pybites/karmabot) in part 1 of this series.
+Last week we introduced [Karma Bot](https://github.com/pybites/karmabot).
 I will use it to show you how I ended up organizing the code.
 Then I will show a simpler script refactored into a package.

 Packaging your code makes it easier for others to use.
 It also adds more structure to your code which leads to more maintainable code.
 Finally it namespaces your code, *one honking great idea*.